 Guiso de Gambas, Chorizo y Garbanzos

-These quantities will provide 4 main courses, 6 starters or about 12 tapas.
+The quantities listed below will provide 4 main courses, 6 starters or about 12 tapas.

 Serves 4 people